Art-Sells/Arells/Build-Notes.md

 - - - Test release MASS (create lever to change frequency (minutes, days)) 5-10 minutes after also (see if supplications will run with latest bitcoin prices and if vatopGroups will update accordingly check wallet)
 - - - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
 - - - Add endless 15 second loop incase Base network is down (break transaction in test files to test this) (if Base Network is congested add error message (if successful, then error message is invisible))
-- Incorporate Sell/Withdraw (look at Arells 1.5)
+- Incorporate Export (look at Arells 1.5)
+- - initiateMASS (sets repopulatingMASS function as false until transaction successful)
+- - delete MASS wallets that USDC/CBBTC are both 0
-- Can only Dcd PK with P (from nv)… Do extensive research on this, see if can cd and dcd from json and without P.
+- Can only Dcd PK with P (from nv)… Do extensive research on this, see if can cd and dcd from json and without P
 - Set up API (system) to log the date and times of Decoded price that was used of each pool and usdcOut/cbbtcOut from LPP to capture changes (offline/online versions) (including AUM from first wallet into the 2nd)
 - AWS KMS (envelope encryption) for P/K
 - and NEXT_PUBLIC for AWS (change back then change back to AWS for local tests *always* in all APIs & aws-config)